 When it comes to pricing, let me be blunt – Kartra is the less expensive option.
 Kartra gives you more contacts for less money.

 For simple comparison purposes, look at Ontraport's Plus account ($147/month) vs Kartra's Starter Account ($99/month).
 (NOTE: I excluded Ontraport's Basic account – $79/month – because it is missing several features including membership site functionality and payment processing so doesn't meet the basic criteria of an all-in-one platform, and isn't a viable option – in my opinion).

 With the Kartra account, you can have up to 12,500 contacts vs Ontraport's 2500 contacts.
 That's a BIG difference.
 And to move up to the next level of Ontraport (10,000 contacts) you're looking at a major jump in price… once you hit your limit of 2500 contacts your monthly cost doubles to $299.

-I should note that Ontraport’s pricing includes unlimited email sends which is a BIG deal as most email marketing companies charge $100/month for every additional 100K emails you send.
-So if you have a list of 12,500 and send more than 10 emails a month, you may want to chat with Kartra to find out how much it’s going to cost to send additional emails (that pricing information is not available on their site).
+I should note that Ontraport's pricing includes unlimited email sends which is a BIG deal as most email marketing companies charge $100/month for every additional 100K emails you send.
+So if you have an an email list of 12,500 and send more than 10 emails a month, you may want to chat with Kartra to find out how much it's going to cost to send additional emails (that pricing information is not available on their site).